Namchee/retlen/README.md

-# arglen
+# funclint

-Limits the number of arguments in a Go function
+List of linters to keep your GoLang functions cleaner.